CRM

 By adopting an atomic design approach, I can manage sizes at the fundamental level rather than creating every size for each component.
 This involves designing multiple sizes for atomic components that are frequently reused and nesting them within more complex components.
 This strategy helps reduce file sizes and simplifies templates.
 Whenever possible, I avoid using unpublished base components, as I’ve found they complicate troubleshooting.

-Through the power of variables, a complex template consisting of many individual "atomic" components, can be transformed to a dark mode view with the click of a button.
+Through the power of variables, a complex template, consisting of many individual "atomic" components, can be transformed to a dark mode view with the click of a button.